Santhoshnov/Devrev/README.md

 - User authentication and registration
 - User dashboard to view and manage appointments
-- Search functionality for vaccination centers
+- Search for vaccination centers
 - Booking system with availability tracking
 - Admin dashboard for center management
 - Adding and removing vaccination centers